windowsgamessamples/UnityPorting/README.md

 Here's some guidance as to the most interestin features that have been added

-Windows Store and Windows Phone specific scripts are kept here:
+- Windows Store and Windows Phone specific scripts > /Assets/Scripts/Windows

-/Assets/Scripts/Windows

-Windows specific handlers and direct interop code (no plugins) /Assets/Scripts/Windows/WindowsGateway.cs
+- Windows specific handlers and direct interop code > /Assets/Scripts/Windows/WindowsGateway.cs

-WACK overrides (with some plugin usage)
+- WACK overrides > /Assets/Scripts/Windows/WACK

-/Assets/Scripts/Windows/WACK

-Facebook Management (using plugin):
+- Facebook Management > /Assets/Scripts/FacebookManager.cs

-/Assets/Scripts/FacebookManager.cs

-Sharing (using plugin):
-/Assets/Scripts/ShareManager.cs
+- Sharing > /Assets/Scripts/ShareManager.cs

-This approach means you don't have to change ANY game code which relies on these unsupported APIs.
+You will find that the sample "MyPlugin" plugin is used a lot within the Unity project, more on this below

 **Building to Windows Store App from Unity**